noemenend/mongousers/README.md

-## Title
+## API Mongo Users

-Returns json data about a single user.
+Returns json data about a single user created in a mongoDB database.

 ## Run the app